ogradyc01/GoldenCheetah/Special-Topics_SearchFilter.md

 Special Topics: Search & Filter (Version 3.1)
 ****

+Searching and Filtering are ways to find rides which fulfill specific criteria (e.g. to limit the number of rides shown in the ride navigator - or to find a particular ride).
+But also to only consider specific rides in summary and cumulative charts, like on the 'Trends' view.

 ## Search & Filter - Common Functions

 Before going into any details, here the common functions available for both Search and Filter queries.
 The logic for Search and Filter is similar in all places of GoldenCheetah: